maxboeck/mxb/src/posts/css-mindset/2019-06-05-css-mindset.md

 Whenever you find yourself tapping the arrow key in your devtools, adjusting a pixel value to make something fit - that's probably a magic number.
 These are rarely the solution to a CSS problem, because they restrict styles to a very specific usecase.
 If the constraints change, that number will be off.

 Instead, think about what you actually want to achieve in that situation.
 Alignment?
 An aspect ratio?
 Distributing equal amounts of space?
 All of these have flexible solutions.

+{% callout "tip" %}
 In most cases, it's better to define a rule for the intent, rather than hard-code the computed solution to it.
+{% endcallout %}

 ## Context is Key

 For many layout concepts it's imperative to understand the relationship between elements and their container.
 Most components are sets of parent and child nodes.
 Styles applied to the parent can affect the descendants, which might make them ignore other rules.
 Flexbox, Grid and `position:absolute` are common sources of such errors.

+{% callout "tip" %}
 When in doubt about a particular element behaving different than you'd want it to, look at the context it's in.
 Chances are something in its ancestry is affecting it.
+{% endcallout %}

 ## Content will change